Terbinafine Cream

 Do not use Terbinafine cream if you are allergic to any of the active or inactive ingredients of the medicine.

-If you are unsure if it is safe for you to use Terbinafine, speak to your doctor before buying Terbinafine online.
+If you are unsure whether it is safe for you to use Terbinafine, consult your doctor before purchasing Terbinafine online.

 Side effects of Terbinafine cream

-Like all medications, Terbinafine cream could cause side effects, but not all people experience them.
+Like all medications, Terbinafine cream can cause side effects, but not everyone experiences them.
 If you experience any of these extremely rare allergic reactions, stop using the medicine and get medical help right away:

 Common Terbinafine cream side effects: